 NOTE: The Passive DNS feature will be available only if an Organization Administrator has entered a Farsight Security™ API key from the Organization Settings screen.

-Click the IMPORT button at the bottom of the table to import the subdomain resolution data (Figure 9).
+Click the IMPORT button at the bottom of the table (Figure 9) to import the subdomain resolution data.

 To view the Host’s IP address resolutions, click the HISTORIC IPS button at the top of the Passive DNS section of the screen.
-A list of Address Indicators to which the Host has previously resolved will appear (Figure 10).
+A list of Address Indicators to which the Host has previously resolved will be displayed (Figure 10).

-Click the IMPORT button at the bottom of the table to import and associate these Indicators (Figure 11).
+Click the IMPORT button at the bottom of the table (Figure 11) to import and associate these Indicators.